-We may incur substantial additional debts in the future, some of which may be secured debt, and some of which may restrict us from incurring additional debt, securing existing or future debt, recapitalizing our debt or taking a number of other actions that could have the effect of diminishing our ability to make payments on our obligations when due.
-For example, we intend to issue certain senior secured notes as contemplated by the RSA.
-See "Note 22 Subsequent Events-Restructuring Support Agreement ("RSA")" to the Company's consolidated financial statements included in this annual report.
+We may incur substantial additional debts in the future, some of which may be secured debt, and some of which may restrict us from incurring additional debt, securing existing or future debt, recapitalizing our debt or taking a number of other actions that could have the effect of diminishing our ability to make payments on our obligations when due

-The circumstances that led to the failure to file our annual report on time, and our efforts to investigate, assess and remediate those matters have caused and may continue to cause substantial delays in our SEC filings.
+The circumstances that led to the failure to file our annual report on time, and our efforts to investigate, assess and remediate those matters have caused and may continue to cause delays in our SEC filings.

-Our ability to resume a timely filing schedule with respect to our SEC reporting is subject to a number of contingencies, including whether and how quickly we are able to effectively remediate the identified material weakness in our internal control over financial reporting.
-Our filing of this annual report has been delayed and we cannot assure you we will be able to timely make our future filings.
+Our ability to maintain a timely filing schedule with respect to our SEC reporting obligations is subject to a number of contingencies, including whether we can maintain the effectiveness of our internal control over financial reporting.
+We cannot assure you that we will be able to timely make our future filings.

 In case we delay our filings, investors may need to evaluate certain decisions with respect to our ADSs in light of our lack of current financial information.
-Our lack of current public information may have an adverse impact on investor confidence, which could lead to a reduction in our stock price or restrictions on our abilities to obtain financing in the public market, among others.
-Further, in July 2020, we received notification from our depositary bank that due to the Company's failure to timely comply with its SEC reporting obligations, the depositary bank decided to close its books to conversions of our ordinary shares into ADSs.
-We cannot assure you when or if our ADS facility will be reopened for conversions.
-The closing of the depositary's books does not affect the trading of the previously issued ADSs.
-In addition, the SEC adopted amendments to the Exchange Act Rule 15c2-11 in September 2020 that enhanced disclosure and investor protection in the OTC market by ensuring that broker-dealers do not publish quotations for an issuer's security when current issuer information is not publicly available, subject to certain exceptions.
-Therefore, if we are delayed in our filings, the broker-dealers will not be able to publish quotations for our ADSs on the OTC market after September 28, 2021, the general compliance date of this amendment.
+In addition, the SEC adopted amendments to the Exchange Act Rule 15e2-11 in September 2020 that enhanced disclosure and investor protection in the OTC market by ensuring that broker-dealers do not publish quotations for an issuer's security when current issuer information is not publicly available, subject to certain exceptions.
+Therefore, if we are delayed in our filings, the broker-dealers will not be able to publish quotations for our ADSs on the OTC market.
 In such an event, the trading volume of our ADSs will be negligible, and the trading price may fall sharply as a result.